 1974: Bob Dylan reached #1 on the Billboard pop chart for the first time with his fourteenth studio album, Planet Waves.
 On the LP, he was supported by longtime collaborators The Band, who had embarked with Dylan on a reunion tour just before the album’s release.

-1985: Bruce Springsteen went to #1 on the UK album chart for the first time with Born in the U.S.A..
+1985: Bruce Springsteen went to #1 on the UK album chart for the first time with his seventh studio LP, Born in the U.S.A..

-1991: Queen scored their seventh #1 on the UK album chart with Innuendo.
+1991: Queen scored their seventh #1 on the UK album chart with their fourteenth studio album, Innuendo.

 1993: Rod Stewart, Ronnie Wood, Ian McLagan, Kenney Jones, and Bill Wyman, who filled in for original bassist Ronnie Lane, participated in a Faces reunion at the Brit Awards in London, where Stewart received a lifetime achievement award.

 2004: The Stranglers released their fifteenth studio album, Norfolk Coast.

 2015: Don’t Lose This, a posthumous album by Roebuck “Pops” Staples, was released.
 Produced by Jeff Tweedy, it was assembled with various musicians using unfinished tracks from 1998 that were intended for a “lost” album for The Staple Singers.